swarali181999/swarali181999/README.md

 📚 Education:

-- Pursuing Master's in Big Data Analytics at Sheffield Hallam University (Present)
+- Completed Master's in Big Data Analytics at Sheffield Hallam University (2024)
 - Completed Master's in Statistics at MIT World Peace University (2021)